 7. Debt and Capital Management

 The capital structure of the business (the proportion of the assets financed with borrowed or lease funds compared to owner’s equity funds) is a critical source of financial risk.
-Common sense says a business has increased financial vulnerability as it relies on increased amounts of debt (and thus has a higher debt to asset ratio) to finance its activities.
+Common sense says a business has increased financial vulnerability as it relies on increased amounts of debt (and thus has a higher debt to asset ratio) to finance its activities, click here to learn how to manage your finances properly without affecting your business.

 But there is more to it.
 Using short-term credit (an operating loan for example) to fund the purchase of a capital asset such as machinery or land can be a disaster if the operating line is reduced or not renewed in subsequent years.
 Loan repayment terms must be “matched” to the useful life of the asset so that earnings from using those assets can be used to service the debt.